Preventive & General Health

 Abdominal Aortic Aneurysm (AAA) Screening: What to Expect

 Screening for an abdominal aortic aneurysm is extremely important.
 Doctors refer to this as AAA (pronounced "triple-A") screening.
 It looks for any weakness in the aorta, the biggest blood vessel in your body.
-This runs from your heart to the centre of your chest and your abdomen, delivering oxygenated blood to your tissues and organs.
+This runs from your heart to the center of your chest and your abdomen, delivering oxygenated blood to your tissues and organs.
 Any weakness (aneurysm) can lead to rupture, which causes a life-threatening bleed into your tummy within seconds.
 Screening is aimed at detecting disease in those most at risk.
-Men are at higher risk of developing an AAA, and this increases with age, so men aged 65 and over are invited for a test.
-You’ll receive your invite automatically by post from the local health authority – they'll use your age and the contact details held in your doctor's records.
+Men are at higher risk of developing an AAA, and this increases with age, so men aged 65 and over may be encouraged to get a test.
 Owing to the risk profile, this screening is not offered routinely to women, men under 65, or if you’ve already received treatment for an AAA.

 Abortion Services: Your Options and Support